irls/readalong/readme.md

 # ReadAlong

+## Note: Project in progress.
+I expect to have this module actually working later this weekend

 HTML Read Along UI tool for immersive audio accompaniment

 This library is an adaptation of the work of Weston Ruter https://github.com/westonruter/html5-audio-read-along